mrminning/timezone/README.md

 python3 main.py
 ```

-Upload converted file somewhere where you can reach it from Google Calendar of whatever you are using.
+Upload converted file (**calendar_out.vcal**) somewhere where you can reach it from Google Calendar of whatever you are using.